 Just as the saying goes, “fail to plan; plan to fail.”
 If a leader doesn’t set clear expectations for their employee, they won’t get the results they want.
 It also eliminates stress on both sides – the team and the manager.
-Tell your team what is expected of them, when they should check-in and how to accomplish the tasks.
+Tell your team what is expected of them, when they should check in, and how to accomplish the tasks.

 5. Stop micromanaging

-Some of the best leaders give their team members an opportunity to be the owner of the business and let things work as the team wants it to work.
-This is a leadership skill that is important for today’s working culture as it eliminates the need for manager/leader to poke the team again and again.
+Some of the best leaders give their team members an opportunity to be the owner of the business and let things work as the team wants them to work.
+This is a leadership skill that is important for today’s working culture as it eliminates the need for the manager/leader to poke the team again and again.
 Let your team do their job without standing over their shoulders.
 If you have hired them, you also need to trust them.
 Completely eliminate the need for micromanagement and do not take all the responsibility.

 6. Be personable